vilmabezerra/listify/README.md

 So only files with .ltfy extension shall be interpreted.
 In order to do so, compile Listify.java giving your .ltfy file as argument.

-Second is that User need to set userconfig.txt file in order to manage her playlists.
+Also, User need to set userconfig.txt file in order to be able to manage her playlists.

 ### User Config file